RAvdek/legendrian_links/README.md

 An interactive application for analyzing Legendrian links.
 Or it will be some day, maybe.

 Much of this recreates [Sivek's lch.sage](https://www.ma.imperial.ac.uk/~ssivek/code/lch.sage) so that it will be applicable to generalizations of the LCH algebra.
-We also want to make analysis of knots accessible through a web application (with minimal dependencies) so that users don't need to know how to code.
+We also want to make analysis of knots accessible through a web application (with minimal dependencies) for easy visual inspection of link diagrams.

+The program computes augmentations of LCH algebras as well as for a version of Legendrian RSFT (which is not on the arXiv yet).
+The program uses plat diagrams to represent Legendrians in R3.
+Plats make [holomorphic disks particularly nice](https://arxiv.org/abs/2104.00505) (helping with algorithmic computation), although putting a Legendrian in plat position will typically introduce extra crossings (hurting our ability to algorithmically compute).

 # Installation